 Rice and hemp, as well as other plants like soy and pea can be used to make protein powders.
 They are all processed to some degree or other, but can be useful supplements to the diet in some circumstances.
 Check individual brands for the amount of protein per serving.

-Many condiments are riddled with all forms of sugar.
+Many sauces and condiments are riddled with all kinds of hidden sugars.
 Learn to read labels and look for sugars and carbs in all their disguises.
 For some no-sugar sauces that you can make yourself, click here.
 If you prefer to purchase them, click here.

 - Mustard (except sweetened mustards like honey mustard)